liatrio/teamquery/README.md

 # TeamQuery

-TeamQuery is a web application aimed to improve workplaces from the ground up.
+TeamQuery is a web application that is aimed to improve workplaces from the ground up.